Dev guideRecipesAPI ReferenceChangelog

 • Small or experimental projects.

-• Learning GraphQL requests and responses.
+• Learning how GraphQL requests and responses work.

-If you want automatic code generation, strong typing, and compile-time validation, see Build an ASP.NET Core API with StrawberryShake instead.
+For automatic code generation, strong typing, and compile-time validation, see Build an ASP.NET Core API with StrawberryShake instead.

 Create an ASP.NET Core project